-I see hundreds of men through my practice every year for low testosterone medically called Hypogonadism and it’s with a serum Total Testosterone level below 400 ng/dl being SEVERE HYPOGONADISM) and severe fatigue.
-Hard to have sex or even to consider performing if you are feeling exhausted.
+I see hundreds of men in my practice every year for Hypogonadism (medically low testosterone) with a serum total testosterone level below 400 ng/dl (very severe) creating severe fatigue.
+Hard to have sex, or even to consider performing, if you are exhausted!

-In our practice we perform a test called a Spectracell™ Comprehensive Micronutrient Panel that looks at 39 different vitamins, minerals and amino acids.
-But Spectracell goes a step further – LIGHT YEARS FURTHER – it looks inside your cells and gives us INTRACELLULAR levels – crazy futuristic space age stuff here.
-The test is FDA and HHS approved and use their own normative values so it’s hard for some narrow or close minded physicians to get their heads around but it’s an excellent test we use in research.
-And in my office.
+In our practice, we perform a test called a Spectracell™ Comprehensive Micronutrient Panel that looks at 39 different vitamins, minerals, and amino acids.
+However, Spectracell goes a step further as it looks inside your cells and gives us intracellular levels.
+The test is FDA- and HHS-approved and uses its own normative values making it an excellent test to use in research in the office.

 YOU CANNOT MAKE TESTOSTERONE WITH THESE VITAMIN DEFICIENCIES IN PLACE!

-This is also one of those results that I call “footprints in the snow” (we live and work in Utah when I’m not doing research in Southern California) because the B12 deficiency, thiamin deficiency, riboflavin deficiency and the CoQ10 deficiency are all critical to causing low testosterone or hypogonadism.
-Also this would cause low sperm count and loss of libido.
-Plus any of these vitamins alone can cause the feeling of exhaustion – especially CoQ10 (ubiquinol).
+This is also one of those results that I call ‘footprints in the snow’ because the B12 deficiency, thiamin deficiency, riboflavin deficiency and the CoQ10 deficiency are all critical to causing low testosterone or hypogonadism.
+Also, this would cause low sperm count and loss of libido.
+Any of these vitamins alone can cause the feeling of exhaustion, especially CoQ10 (ubiquinol).

-You have to carefully replace these and though some patients start feeling improvement immediately sometimes it can take 90 days to really get intracellular.
-180-240 days to make a big difference in your testosterone levels.
+You have to carefully replace these (though some patients start feeling improvement immediately) as sometimes it can take 90 days to really get intracellular and 180-240 days for a big difference in testosterone levels.